mdfw/osteoarchaeologist/README.md

 Osteoarchaeologist is a set of files that will help you set up [Fossil-SCM](https://fossil-scm.org) on shared hosting like Dreamhost.
 It could also be used on a VPS or anywhere you want to personally host Fossils as a central resource.

 What is Fossil?
 From the website: "Fossil is a simple, high-reliability, distributed software configuration management system with integrated Bug Tracking, Wiki, Forum, Technotes and a built-in web interface."
-But there's not a good centralized hosting for it (yet), like Github/lab or Bitbucket so I wanted a place to put all of my repos.
+But there's not a good centralized hosting for Fossils like Github/lab or Bitbucket (yet), so I wanted a place to put all of my repos.
 I already had a Dreamhost account so I built these scripts to help me use Fossil on Dreamhost.

 The interface is not pretty, but functional.
 It's mostly written in PHP, which some say ain't sexy, but it's pre-installed on Dreamhost and most shared hosts so it plays well with others.